Niddah: Duration of niddah status

 According to the Torah, the niddah period is 7 days; however, in Ashkenazi communities, the Rabbis added a stringency increasing the minimum duration period to 12 days.
 (See section "Seven days of cleanness" for differences in custom).

 The Biblical definition of niddah is any blood emission occurring within seven days from the beginning of the menstrual period.
 After this seven-day period, the woman may immerse in the mikveh immediately (if she has stopped menstruating).
 Any blood found after these seven days is considered abnormal (zavah) blood and is subject to more stringent requirements, depending on the duration of said abnormal blood flow.

 In the days of the Amoraim, because of possible confusion in determining when menstruation began and ended and hence whether blood was normal menstrual (niddah) or abnormal (zavah) blood, it became the accepted practice and practical halacha, that all women treat any emission as a continued abnormal flow (zavah gedolah—זבה גדולה), which requires counting seven abnormal-discharge-free days from the end of menstruation.
 This lengthening of the niddah period is known as Rabbi Zeira's stringency.
-All Orthodox and some Conservative authorities rule that these "seven clean days" must be observed.
+According to contemporary Halacha these "seven clean days" must be observed.